theodore-norvell/cogent/README.md

 * it has a guard that is true, or
 * it has an else guard and all the competing guards are false.

 When there are multiple enabled transitions out of a state for the event, only one will fire, but the choice is arbitrary and unpredictable (unless you read the code, but that could change, when it is next generated).
-For example if there are guards A, B. The generated code might look like this
+For example if there are guards A, B. The generated code for that state/event pair might look like this:

 ```C
    status_t status = OK_STATUS ;